-No doubt, tennis demands great efforts and time from a player.
-Besides hardworking and practicing for months and years, we still face many unforced errors in tennis that are, sometimes, a little bit tough to tackle.
+No doubt, tennis demands great effort and time from a player.
+Besides being hardworking and practicing for months and years, we still face many unforced errors in tennis that are, sometimes, a little bit tough to tackle.
 So, it is very important to avoid all those errors to improve our tennis skills further.

 Although we can’t completely eliminate unforced errors, we can try our best to minimize those errors to as much extent as we can to increase our chances of winning on the tennis court.

 This is what we are going to learn and explore through this article, stay with me!

 Generally, players, especially juniors, are not aware of these errors in the beginning.
-So, being a tennis coach, I feel like the duty to share all of my experiences with new players so they can achieve their goals in a shorter period of time.
+So, being a tennis coach, I feel like the duty to share all of my experiences with new players so they can achieve their goals in a shorter period.

 A good coach will always help you to tackle these errors and teach you different tactics.
 What I am trying to say is that unforced errors can be minimized by a lot of practice.

 Besides, there are many reasons for unforced errors due to which a player loses his game.
 Sometimes, we even find it difficult to differentiate between forced and unforced errors.